yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 I came to the conference to be heard.
 I think my speech is the most important and I don't want people to jump quickly out of the room, just to have enough time to drink coffee and run to the next presentation.
-30 minutes between talks is a comfortable time&mdash;enough to forget the previous talk and focus on the next one.
+30 minutes between talks is a comfortable time---enough to forget the previous talk and focus on the next one.
 Also, four talks per day is an absolute maximum for a serious listener.

 **No moderator**.